jimtahu/OMShips_android/README.md

 OMShips_android
 ===============

-Android application for viewing information about the OMShipsLicensed under the zlib license.
+Android application for viewing information about the OMShips Licensed under the zlib license.

 Copyright (c) 2013 Operation Mobilisation

+Temporary icons borrowed from my Gnome 3 installation.

+Icons made by OM and Jacob Hurst.

 This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages